 Potsdam Palaces and a Bit of WWII History

-By Wednesday, I was ready to leave the history-heavy Berlin behind and head out of town to Potsdam, where Frederick the Great (1712 – 1786) spent his summers.
+By Wednesday, I was ready to leave the history-heavy Berlin behind and head out of town to Potsdam, where Frederick the Great (1712 – 1786), King of Prussia, spent his summers.

-In Potsdam, Frederick had two places, at opposite ends of the grand Sanssouci park (a UNESCO World Heritage site).
-The small, more intimate Sanssouci housed his quarters and apartments for guests.
+In Potsdam, Frederick had two places, at opposite ends of the grand Sanssouci park, which is a UNESCO World Heritage site.
+The small, more intimate Sanssouci palace housed his quarters and apartments for guests.
 Normally, a kaiser’s residence would also have his wife’s quarters, but Frederick did not live with his wife, princess Elizabeth from Bavaria.
 She spent her summers in Charlottenburg.
 Perhaps not surprisingly, the two had no heirs.
 The Sanssouci palace is done in a super Rococo style and is very opulent.
 Frederick was an avid reader, and he had three libraries here – it was more convenient to have multiple copies of books rather than remember what was where.

 On the side of Sanssouci, Frederick had his own Painting Gallery.